knat/XData/README.md

 }
 ```

-Nullable can be changed to non-nullable, substituting element's type must equal to or derive from the substituted element's type.
+Nullable global element can be substituted as non-nullable, substituting element's type must equal to or derive from the substituted element's type.

 Sealed global element cannot be substituted: